Barcelona Gay Travel

 Barcelona Gay Bars

-For a smaller cozy Barcelona gay bar, my favorite is La Chapelle.
-Local gay residents frequent this spot in Barcelona’s gay neighborhood, Eixample.
+La Chapelle is a smaller, cozy Barcelona gay bar.
+Local gay residents frequent this spot in Eixample, Barcelona’s gay neighborhood.

 It’s super easy to pay a visit to La Chapelle as a solo traveler.
 The layout is narrow and the space is relatively small, so you won’t feel like you’re showing up to a huge space without a wingman.
 Blending in is pretty easy, while enjoying a few drinks served by the handsome bartenders.